RhysBower/rhysbower.github.io/app/_posts/2015-03-26-fixed-fourteen-second-load.md

 At this time the site also was powered by a Ruby with Sinatra stack.
 In reality this was only to power the contact forum and nothing else.

 I wanted to add a blog to this site as explained in [Blogging My Freelance Journey]({{ site.url }}/2015/03/blogging-my-freelance-journey/) so I switched my site from Ruby to PHP so that I could more easily integrate WordPress into a `/blog` sub-directory.
+Note that I chose to make the blog the home page of the domain in the end.

 Now I needed a MySQL database to store the WordPress content and Heroku was only going to charge me more for the most basic functionality.